2018 Maryland county executive elections: Recount

-The Democratic Party result was in dispute and runner-up Jim Brochin has requested a recount, which commenced on July 12, 2018.
-On election night, Olszewski finished ahead of Brochin by 350 votes.
+The Democratic Party result was in dispute and runner-up Jim Brochin requested a recount, which commenced on July 12, 2018.
+On election night, Olszewski finished ahead of Brochin by nearly 350 votes.
 After absentee ballots were counted, Olszewski finished ahead of Brochin by 9 votes, out of roughly 84,500 cast.
-Vicki Almond finished third by roughly 1,000 votes.
 Olszewski ended up winning the recount by 17 votes.